One of the most common questions among Shopify dropshipping beginners is whether to choose a free or a paid Shopify theme.

-Both free themes and the paid Shopify themes can easily handle large product inventories given that they’re designed to do so.
+Both free and paid Shopify themes can easily handle extensive product inventories, given that they’re designed to do so.

 Free or paid, a theme layout should be able to uplift your brand and represent your style and vision or not.
-It’s not about what you like, but about what the customers would like.
+It’s not about what you like but what the customers would like.

-An easy way to go with this is by making a sound choice after checking the themes used by your successful competitors.
+An easy way to do this is by making a sound choice after checking the themes used by your successful competitors.

-But don’t just take that at a face value.
+But don’t just take that at face value.

-You must use your smartness and conclude if that theme will actually align with your brand, serve your customers right; or are those stores using it simply because they didn’t know any better.
+You must use your smartness and conclude if that theme aligns with your brand, serves your customers right, or if those stores are using it simply because they didn’t know any better.

 Look, there’s nothing wrong if you don’t have lots of money lying around you.
 So, if you want to save every possible dollar for the marketing of your products, then you should get a free Shopify theme.
 Just make sure to choose the one that aligns best with your brand.

-In such a case, a free theme would be better off for your store.
+In such a case, a free theme would be better for your store.